 Bringing up a new site is a slow and rigid process.
 Getting a quote can take weeks, and setup can stretch into months.
 Enterprises with global locations may have to deal with multiple providers and agreements that come with rigid contract commitments and with multi-year terms.

 If that was not enough, the bandwidth is expensive and hard to scale.
 Supporting a bandwidth-hungry ecosystem that feeds on multiple devices and SaaS applications via a high per-megabit cost model of MPLS can be a bottleneck.
-Broadband internet connection is a more viable replacement to meet the bandwidth needs — from a cost-effective standpoint.
+In fact, upon comparing MPLS vs internet, broadband internet connection is a more viable replacement to meet the bandwidth needs — from a cost and scalability standpoint.

 Helping the Road Warriors

 MPLS was provisioned for static branch offices, and not for the remote workers and road warriors who map continents in search of new business opportunities.
 Consider the Covid world order, which pushes most (if not all) employees, universities, financial institutions and other businesses to work from home.
 A gap that MPLS miserably fails to fill.
 Even the VPN solutions that most companies are falling back on, fails to meet the sheer scale of this crisis.
 VPN servers are getting overloaded with the number of connections and amount of throughput required to support such a large workforce.

 Aryaka’s SuperWAN offers a unique solution which can significantly improve any existing remote VPN solution deployed by the customer.
 It provides Aryaka’s global private network for remote users to connect to any corporate VPN server in the world.
 This makes the existing VPN solution easily scalable for the customers.